ctrl-exec - High Availability

 operation (

 sign_csrinCA.pm).
-Must be consistent across all ctrl-exec instances — concurrent signing operations against different copies would produce duplicate serials. /etc/ctrl-exec/ctrl-exec.key- The ctrl-exec's own private key.
+Must be consistent across all dispatcher instances — concurrent signing operations against different copies would produce duplicate serials. /etc/ctrl-exec/dispatcher.key- The dispatcher's own private key.

-The ctrl-exec's TLS certificate, signed by the CA. Its serial number is
+The dispatcher's TLS certificate, signed by the CA. Its serial number is

 The agent registry.
 One JSON file per paired agent (e.g.